CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/IO/import.md

 In order to work properly, the consolidators must be declared in a specific order:

+Click the links below to see detailed documentation

 1. [`timeStampedFileErrorLogger`](/import.html#time-stamped-file-error-logger)`
 2. [`massDisableLearners`](/import.html#mass-disable-learners)
 3. [`moveToBackupConsolidator`](/import.html#move-to-backup-consolidator)